 - over 1,000 registered Aboriginal heritage places are within the fire affected areas*.

-The Major Event Review will be overseen by an independent Panel comprised of:
+The Major Event Review Independent Panel is comprised of:

 How can I contribute to the Major Event Review?